Azure/azure-sdk-for-net/sdk/automanage/Azure.ResourceManager.Automanage/src/autorest.md

   URI: Uri
   Etag: ETag|etag
 directive:
-#remove these operations as they are currently not supported but will be in the future
-  - remove-operation: ConfigurationProfilesVersions_CreateOrUpdate
-  - remove-operation: ConfigurationProfilesVersions_Get
-  - remove-operation: ConfigurationProfilesVersions_Delete
-  - remove-operation: ConfigurationProfilesVersions_ListChildResources
-  - remove-operation: BestPracticesVersions_Get
-  - remove-operation: BestPracticesVersions_ListByTenant
-  - remove-operation: ServicePrincipals_ListBySubscription
-  - remove-operation: ServicePrincipals_Get

 #use scope parameter on the two paths that are defined multiple times
   - from: automanage.json
     where: $.paths